survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 No matter what state management solution you end up using, there is usually something equivalent around.
 In Redux you would end up using actions that then trigger a state change through a reducer.
 In MobX you could model action API within an ES6 class that then manipulates the data causing your views to refresh as needed.

 The idea is similar here.
-We set up actions that will end up triggering our store methods that modify the state.
+We will set up actions that will end up triggering our store methods that modify the state.
 As the state changes, our views will update.
 To get started, we can implement a `NoteStore` and then define logic to manipulate it.
 Once we have done that, we have completed porting our application to the Flux architecture.

 ## Setting Up a `NoteStore`